 Most people, that is, except for me.

 I have this odd prejudice against fruit mixed with meat and poultry.
 If the combination is put in front of me, I’ll politely eat it, but as an old friend used to say, “it’s not the fondest thing I’m of.”
-It’s reflected in my work: about the only fruit and meat combinations in any of my cookbooks are apples with pork and grapefruit fruit with fish.
+It’s reflected in my work: about the only fruit and meat combinations in any of my cookbooks are apples with pork and citrus fruit with fish.
 So it’s very likely that I’m one of the only culinary professionals in the country who has never put grapes, blueberries, or strawberries into chicken salad.

 But the rest of my household has a sweet tooth and loves fruit and poultry, chicken salad with grapes in particular.
 And there sat all the ingredients for it in my refrigerator, threatening to rebel if they had to sit one more day.
 I sighed, took out a favorite local community cookbook from St. Andrews Academy to use as a guide, and went to work.